baporlab/pcg_pathological_murmur_detection/README.md

 # Explanation
 The training and validation were performed by sequentially implementing the notebook "Implement_notebook.ipynb".
 The procedures consist of four steps: 1) loading and splitting the dataset, 2) training the feature extraction model based on temporal convolutional networks, 3) feature extraction, and 4) validation at the record- and patient-level.
 Since this repository does not contain a dataset, the dataset need to first be downloaded before running the code.

 ## Dataset
 Our study was conducted using two publicly available databases, "Classification of Heart Sound Recordings: The PhysioNet/Computing in Cardiology Challenge 2016" (PNC2016) and "The CirCor DigiScope Phonocardiogram Dataset" (PNC2022).
+The datasets are publicly available on the PhysioNet repository: https://physionet.org/content/challenge-2016/1.0.0/ and https://physionet.org/content/circor-heart-sound/1.0.3/.

 ## Requirements
 This repository requires the library below to implement our code.